tooleks/laravel-presenter/README.md

 # The Laravel 5 Presenter Package

 The package provides abstract `Presenter` class for wrapping model objects into new presentations.

-This may be useful when building API or passing parameters into views.
+## Features

+The package supports:

+* Objects and arrays presentation
+* Nested attributes
+* Attributes overriding
+* The Laravel 5.2 collections
+* JSON serialization
+* Casting to array/JSON

 ## Requirements